Consensys/doc.goquorum/docs/tutorials/kubernetes/deploy-charts.md

 ![k8s-validator-logs](../../images/kubernetes/kubernetes-validator-logs.png)

-### 7. Add/Remove additional validators to the validator pool
+### 6. Add/Remove additional validators to the validator pool

 To add (or remove) more validators to the initial validator pool, you need to deploy a node such as an RPC node (step 7) and then [vote](../../tutorials/private-network/adding-removing-ibft-validators.md) that node in.
-The vote API call must be made on a majority of the existing pool and the new node will then become a validator
+The vote API call must be made on a majority of the existing pool and the new node will then become a validator.

+Please refer to the [Ingress Section](#8-connecting-to-the-node-from-your-local-machine-via-an-ingress) for details on making the API calls from your local machine or equivalent.

-### 8. Deploy RPC or Transaction nodes
+### 7. Deploy RPC or Transaction nodes

 We define a Transaction or Member node as a node which has an accompaning Private Transaction Manager, such as Tessera, which allow you to make private transactions between nodes.